An iconic image is much more than a snapshot of one moment.

 What I love is the inevitable double take.
 There’s a man, a woman and their pet…wait.

 Where you think you see a pair of human legs, there are animal legs instead.

 This confusing perspective was done through clever cropping of the initial frame and printing.
 It’s not 100% effective.
 You can see a sliver of dog belly and leg in the top left corner.

-Elliott Erwitt was a street photographer who captured scenes in black and white film.
-He is famous for his candid documentary and often absurd images of everyday life.
+Elliott Erwitt was a street photographer who captured scenes in a black and white film.
+He is famous for his candid documentary.
+And for capturing absurd images of everyday life.